Karakol, Kyrgyzstan – Russian Holy Trinity Orthodox Church

 Barskoon, Kyrgyzstan – Consulting a Yurt

-We also had an included lunch at this workshop, the meal was amazing but the real highlight was the music played by our host.
-So not only can he created world renowned Yurts but is a talented musican as well.
+We also had an included lunch at this workshop, the meal was amazing, but the real highlight was the music played by our host.
+So not only can he created world renowned Yurts but is a talented musician as well.

 Barskoon, Kyrgyzstan – Traditional music with lunch